Akshi4162/webapi/README.md

 (Examples of such games could be MineCraft, Fire Emblem and Pokemon)

 ## The Various fuctions and their explanation
 1. **checkCoins()**
     This function returns the number of coins the player has.

 2. **checkShopItems()**
     This function returns the name and price of each item in the shop.

 3. **buyItem(itemIndex)**
     This function allows the user to buy item(s) from the shop.

-If a user tries to buy a item that is not available or with not enough coins a error message would show up.

 4. **sellItem(itemIndex)**
     This function allows the user to sell item(s) from the inventory.

 5. **viewInventory()**
+    This function returns the name of each item in the player's inventory.

 6. **getUnlockedSkills()**
+    This function returns the name of each skill that the player has unlocked.

 7. **unlockSkill(skillIndex)**
+    This function allows the user to unlock a skill.

 8. **getPlayerLevel()**
+    This function return the player's level

 9. **getPlayerExperience()**
+    This function returns the player's experience points.

 10. **addExperience(points)**

-In this readme file, describe how to use your node module.
-It could be similar to **app.js** from Lab2, where you call some functions in your node module and display the output.
-Describe how to setup your node module, if any.
-Describe how to call the functions, what parameters required and so on.

-You can press **Ctrl+Shift+V** in this file in Visual Studio Code to see a live preview of the readme file.

-For some tips in formatting text in readme file, refer to https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax
+    This function allows the player to add on to their experience points(after completing tasks) in order to increase their level.
+[Note : For this node module, there are no tasks added.]